serpapi/code-challenge/README.md

 Add also to your array the painting thumbnails present in the result page file (not the ones where extra requests are needed).

 Test against 2 other similar result pages.
 (Pages that contain the same kind of carrousel.
 Don't necessarily have to be paintings.)

+Running Instructions -->

+1. Create virtual env and run pip install -r requirement.txt and then run python scraper.py
+2. Just do docker-compose up in main dir and it will automatically run and save output in files/ folder with ".json" extension